 An effective way to show empathy is by listening carefully and remaining engaged in the conversation.
 It’s important to ignore any judgement you might have toward a patient and remember that you are there to help them — that you should treat them as you would want to be treated.

 7. Attention to Detail

 In nursing, the ability to pay attention to every little detail is essential.
 A mistake, even if unintentional, could harm the well-being of others.
 Be sure to take actions carefully and intentionally.
-Attention to detail is more than making sure your tasks are completed correctly, it also heavily focuses on the art of observation.
+Attention to detail is one of the most important nursing skills, and it’s more than making sure your tasks are completed correctly.
+You should focus on the art of observation.
 In many scenarios as the CNA, you’ll be the first to see that a patient is in distress, uncomfortable, or in need.

 Nursing is physically demanding.
 The fast-paced environment is not only taxing physically but also mentally.
 Taking care of yourself first will play a vital role in your ability to serve others efficiently and effectively.
 As you gain experience, your stamina will increase.
 At the end of the day, if you leave feeling that you’ve accomplished your duties to the best of your ability — you’ve succeeded!
 On the other hand, the satisfaction you feel from physically enduring can also result from mentally enduring.
 There will be obstacles that challenge you, but each will help you develop the resilience you need.

 Developing qualities that benefit the effectiveness of your role as a CNA will take time.
 Focus on perfecting one and others will benefit from your efforts.
 Consider sharing your goals with others in the workplace — ask your peers and mentors to help you navigate the areas you want to improve.

 Download the Clipboard Health app today and start picking up shifts at facilities in your area!